Marius Røvde

 Knut Marius Røvde (born 26 June 1972) is a retired professional football player from Norway.
-During his career as a goalkeeper, he played at high levels in the Norway Eliteserien (Hønefoss BK, Stabæk Fotball, Hamarkameratene, and Lillestrøm SK), Scotlish Premier League (Ayr United F.C. and Motherwell F.C.) and English Championship (Wrexham A.F.C.)).
+During his career as a professional goalkeeper, he played for Hønefoss BK, Stabæk Fotball, Hamarkameratene, and Lillestrøm SK in Norway, Ayr United F.C. and Motherwell F.C. in Scotland, and Wrexham A.F.C. in the English football pyramid.

 Most recently he has worked as Director, Deputy Technical Director and Goalkeeper Coach with various professional and national teams, including Major League Soccer clubs, the Vancouver Whitecaps and Minnesota United, and the national teams of Team Canada, Trinidad and Tobago FF.

+Playing career

+During his career as a professional goalkeeper, he played for Hønefoss BK, Stabæk Fotball, Hamarkameratene, and Lillestrøm SK in Norway, Ayr United F.C. and Motherwell F.C. in Scotland, and Wrexham A.F.C. in the English football pyramid.

-Coaching
+Coaching career

 Rovde holds a UEFA 'A' goalkeeper "pro-license" and a KNVB Johan Cruyff Masters of Sports Management.

-In 2009, Rovde became director of goalkeepers for the Trinidad and Tobago Football Federation Men and Woman's program, and also served as Deputy Technical Director for TTFF Woman's program.
+In 2009, Rovde became director of goalkeepers for the Trinidad and Tobago Football Federation Men and Women's program, and also served as Deputy Technical Director for TTFF Women's program.

 Rovde was a part of the U17 TTFF staff that was ranked No. 1 in CONCACAF, and No. 9 in FIFA World Rankings.
 His U17 goalkeeper was voted goalkeeper of the tournament in The U17 World Cup 2010 by FIFA.

 Rovde coached in four World Cup qualifiers for various Trinidad and Tobago teams.

 Rovde worked closely alongside coaching legend Even Pellerud as Pellerud's assistant and advisor for Team Canada.

-In 2011, Rovde became the new head goalkeeper Coach for the MLS franchise Vancouver Whitecaps FC, working with veteran MLS goalkeepers, Joe Cannon and Jay Nolly, receiving praise for extending Cannon's career as he went on to receive most clean sheets in the MLS 2012 season, and most minutes without conceding goals in the history of the league.
+In 2011, Rovde became the new head goalkeeper Coach for the Major League Soccer franchise Vancouver Whitecaps FC, working with veteran MLS goalkeepers, Joe Cannon and Jay Nolly, receiving praise for extending Cannon's career as he went on to receive most clean sheets in the MLS 2012 season, and most minutes without conceding goals in the history of the league.
 Goalkeeper Brad Knighton was added to the 2012 squad and achieved the MLS goalkeeper of the month award and claimed double figures in clean sheets over the course of the season.
 Rovde's unique goalkeeper coaching style was instrumental in helping the Whitecaps be the first Canadian team to reach the MLS Playoffs.

 In 2013, Rovde recruited Danish goalkeeper David Ousted, who later achieved "MLS All-star" status twice.
 Ousted has said Rovde was the most influential goalkeeper coach in his career and a big part of his success in the MLS.
 Over three seasons Ousted achieved double figures in clean sheets and Whitecaps FC became the club in MLS with the most shutouts from 2012 to 2016.
 Ousted still holds the MLS record of minutes without conceding goals, surpassing Cannon.